 The Strollway provides a pedestrian and bike connection between downtown and the Salem Creek Greenway.
 The Strollway was completed 30 years ago, and its current condition presents several hazards to users.
 This project would include resurfacing and minor bridge repair.

 Georgetown Pocket Park: $800,000

 This project would create a neighborhood park to fill an unmet need in the Georgetown neighborhood in the North Ward.
 Park amenities would include a playground and benches.
-A specific park location has not been identified.

 William R. Anderson Jr. Gym Renovation: $500,000

 The William R. Anderson Jr. Recreation Center gymnasium is heavily used.
 After successive resurfacings of the gymnasium floor over the years, the floor has reached the point where it cannot be resurfaced further.
 This project would pay for replacing the gym floor and new, expanded spectator seating.